 GED carries stigma

-Whether it should or not, the GED still carries some stigma.
+Whether it should or not, the GED still carries some stigma in some people’s minds.
 While it is intended to be viewed as equivalent of a high school degree, some employers consider it a lesser credential.

 GED may lock students out of state scholarship programs